SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 Rq : Test first the sed command on one file and STDOUT, then store the results in new files named RN-VS.MID1.clean.sff.fasta …

-* Generate a file named all-contigs.fasta with all the sequences
+* Generate a file named all-contigs.fasta with all the sequences - `cat`

-* Count the number of complete sequences and then the number of sequences of each library in this final file
+* Count the number of sequences in the fasta file just created
+* Count the sequence number of each library in this file

 -----------------------

 <a name="practice-7"></a>
 ### Practice 7 : Modifying a file with `awk`
-We will use the output VCF file `/scratch/LINUX-TP/VCF/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION.vcf`.
+Let's parse the output VCF file `/scratch/LINUX-TP/VCF/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION.vcf`.
-* Display column 1, 2, 4 and 5 (chromosome, position, polymorphisme, reference)
+* Display the columns 1, 2, 4 and 5 (chromosome, position, polymorphisme, reference)
-* Display the line number followed by the column 1, 2, 4, 5, 6 and 7  (chromosome, position, polymorphisme, reference, calling quality and filter)
+* Display the line number followed by the columns 1, 2, 4, 5, 6 and 7  (chromosome, position, polymorphisme, reference, calling quality and filter)
-* Display the whole line without `#` (condition : `!/^#/`)
+* Display the whole line if the line does not contain `#` (condition : `!/^#/`) - `NR`
-* Display the line number followed by the column 1, 2, 4, 5, 6 and 7  and at the end, the polymorphism number (the header line are automatically removed using a condition)
+* Display the line number followed by the columns 1, 2, 4, 5, 6 and 7  and at the end, the polymorphism number (the header line are automatically removed using a condition)
-* Display the column 1, 2, 4, 5, 6 and 7  only if the line does not start by `#`and the tag PASS is present
+* Display the columsn 1, 2, 4, 5, 6 and 7 only if the line does not start by `#`and the tag PASS is present

 -----------------------